 - 1.1.
 Research suggests that more than 10 per cent of children will suffer some form of abuse.
 Due to their day-to-day contact with children, school staff are uniquely placed to observe changes in children's behaviour and to recognise the outward signs of abuse.
 Children may also turn to a trusted adult in the school when they are in distress or at risk.
-It is vital that all school staff are alert to the signs of neglect and abuse and understand the local procedures for reporting and acting upon their concerns. - 1.2.
+It is vital that all school and academy staff are alert to the signs of neglect and abuse and understand the local procedures for reporting and acting upon their concerns. - 1.2.
 This policy applies to all staff, volunteers and Governors.
-It aims to - provide all staff with the necessary information to enable them to meet their statutory responsibilities to promote and safeguard the wellbeing of children - ensure consistent good practice across the school, and - demonstrate the school's commitment with regard to safeguarding children
+It aims to - provide all staff with the necessary information to enable them to meet their statutory responsibilities to promote and safeguard the wellbeing of children - ensure consistent good practice across the all schools in Horizon Multi Academy Trust, and - demonstrate the school's commitment with regard to safeguarding children